-The size and type of buildings constructed in the Project Area may be as permitted in the Plan, Plan Documents, and Applicable City Regulations, which is approximately 5,501,0003,332,500 square feet of non-residential development, including approximately 255,000 square feet of artists space, 50,000 square feet of community use space, † 401,000 square feet of retail space (including up to 100,000 square feet of Regional Retail)‡, 120,000 square feet of hotel and hotel related use space, 410,000 square feet of institutional use space, and 4,265,0002,096,500 square feet of research and development and office space.
+The size and type of buildings constructed in the Project Area may be as permitted in the Plan, Plan Documents, and Applicable City Regulations, which is approximately 5,501,000 square feet of non-residential development, including approximately 255,000 square feet of artists space, 50,000 square feet of community use space, † 401,000 square feet of retail space (including up to 100,000 square feet of Regional Retail) ‡, 120,000 square feet of hotel and hotel related use space, 410,000 square feet of institutional use space, and 4,265,000 square feet of research and development and office space.

-The Commission may approve, without amendment to this Plan but subject to any necessary environmental review, adjustment of the foregoing square footages over time (except for artists or community use space), including conversion to other non-residential uses allowed by this Plan, provided the total square footage of non-residential uses within Phase 2 of the Project Area does not materially exceed 5,501,0003,332,500 square feet.
+The Commission may approve, without amendment to this Plan but subject to any necessary environmental review, adjustment of the foregoing square footages over time (except for artists or community use space), including conversion to other non-residential uses allowed by this Plan, provided the total square footage of non-residential uses within Phase 2 of the Project Area does not materially exceed 5,501,000 square feet.

-In addition, to the extent the Bayview Hunters Point Redevelopment Plan allows for a transfer of non-residential-use square footage from the Hunters Point Shipyard Project Area to commercially-zoned areas of the Bayview Hunters Point Project Area or from the Bayview Hunters Point Project Area to commercially-zoned areas of the Hunters Point Shipyard Project Area, the foregoing limitations shall be reduced adjusted commensurately upon such transfer.
+In addition, to the extent the Bayview Hunters Point Redevelopment Plan allows for a transfer of non-residential-use square footage from the Hunters Point Shipyard Project Area to commercially-zoned areas of the Bayview Hunters Point Project Area, the foregoing limitations shall be reduced commensurately upon such transfer.